Priya2698/Scheduling/README.md

 sudo systemctl status slurmd
 ```
 If the build was successful, the status will show the daemons to be active and running.

+NOTE: slurmdbd should be be succesfully running before starting slurmctld and slurmd.
+Therefore, enable and start the daemons in the same order as shown (slurmdbd, followed by slurmctld and then slurmd).

 #### Add Cluster
 Add a cluster to SLURM (here the name is cluster)